Guidelines

 Bibliography

-- Manually add bibliographic references as XML code.
+Manually add bibliographic references and modern editions as XML code.
 Each entry is represented by a

 <bibl>